Understanding Email Services: A crash course in email jargon

 The disadvantages of IMAP include:

-- Internet Required – You cannot view any of your email unless you are connected to the Internet (unless the email client supports an Offline mode for viewing messages).
+- Internet Required – You cannot view any of your email unless you are connected to the Internet (unless the email client supports an Offline mode for viewing messages, and you have enabled this).
 The speed by which you can view your email is related to your Internet connection speed — it can be slow or fast!

 - Disk Space – Since your email messages are stored on your email provider’s servers, they take up his disk space.
 Your email provider may limit the amount of disk space you can use.
 If you exceed the allotted disk space, you could be charged a fine or your services could be suspended!